Canadian humour: Television

 Canada has a national television channel, The Comedy Network, devoted to comedy.
 Its programming includes some of the classic Canadian comedy series noted above, repeats of several hit American and British series such as The Simpsons, South Park and Absolutely Fabulous, and original series such as Kevin Spencer, Odd Job Jack, The Devil's Advocates, Improv Heaven and Hell and Puppets Who Kill.

 Rick Mercer began his career in 1990 with a touring one-man show, Show Me the Button, I'll Push It, about Canadian life in the immediate aftermath of the failed Meech Lake Accord.
 That show was a sellout success; in 1993, he made his television debut as one of the writers and performers on This Hour Has 22 Minutes.
 Mercer's "rants", short op-ed pieces on Canadian politics and culture, quickly became the show's signature segment.
 When he published a collection of rants in 1998 as Streeters, the book quickly became a bestseller.
 Mercer left 22 Minutes in 2000 to devote more time to his other series, Made in Canada.
 When that series ended its run, he launched the new Rick Mercer Report.

 Another famous comedic export in the same era was Tom Green, whose surreal and sometimes grotesque humour on The Tom Green Show began as a community cable show in Ottawa before becoming a hit on MTV.

 As with many other genres, Canadian television comedy also frequently plays with the topic of Canada's relationship with the United States.
 Mercer turned another 22 Minutes segment, Talking to Americans, into a 2001 television special, which was a ratings smash.
 In Talking to Americans, Mercer, in his 22 Minutes guise as reporter "J.B.
 Dixon", visited American cities to ask people on the street for their opinion on a Canadian news story — the joke for Canadians was that the news story was always fabricated, and either inherently ridiculous (e.g. a border dispute between Quebec and Chechnya or an annual Toronto polar bear hunt) or blatantly out of context (e.g. wishing Canadians a "Happy Stockwell Day".)

 Another notable show, the sitcom An American in Canada, reversed that formula, finding comedy in the culture shock of an American television reporter taking a job with a Canadian TV station.
 Tom Green once played with this staple of Canadian comedy as well, during a controversial segment in which he burned a Canadian flag.

+Film

+Film critic Barry Hertz created a list of the 23 best Canadian comedy films ever made for The Globe and Mail in 2023, although he included two films that had Canadian themes, settings and creative participants but were not Canadian productions:

+In addition to Hertz's own selections, sidebars asking other notable figures in Canadian comedy to identify their own choices singled out the films Rare Birds as a choice of Mercer and You're Sleeping Nicole as a favourite of Levack, while Mark Critch reiterated Hertz's choice of Seducing Doctor Lewis.